tushanafnan/build-software-farm/README.md

 This website refer to build a SOFTWARE FARM by my own selected candidates.

+I used React JS and Bootstrap for making this website. also hosted in Netlify.

 You can easily visit to the website by : https://tush-build-farm.netlify.app/

 So what are you waiting for?